open-telemetry/opentelemetry.io/content/en/docs/languages/java/sdk.md

 You may want to change the behavior of the logger for OpenTelemetry.
-For example, you can reduce the logging level to output additional information when debugging, increase the level for a particular class to ignore errors coming from that class, or install a custom handler or filter to run custom code whenever OpenTelemetry logs a particular message.
+For example, you can reduce the logging level to output additional information when debugging, increase the level for a particular class to ignore errors coming from the class, or install a custom handler or filter to run custom code whenever OpenTelemetry logs a particular message.
 No detailed list of logger names and log information is maintained.
 However, all OpenTelemetry API, SDK, contrib and instrumentation components share the same `io.opentelemetry.*`